1. These terms and conditions apply to all Schools registering, applying for funding or conducting activities under the Program.

-29. The School indemnifies Sport Australia, its officers and employees against all loss, damage, claims and expenses arising out of, relating to or in connection with:
+29. The School indemnifies ASC, its officers and employees against all loss, damage, claims and expenses arising out of, relating to or in connection with:

 the performance of any activities under the Program by the School or its Teachers, officers, employees, agents or contractors;